Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 You have now cleared the cache of your keyboard app.
 This should fix your problem, and your keyboard should appear now.

-If the last fix didn’t work, you would have to go further and clear the data of the app.
+If the last fix didn’t work, you’ll need to clear the keyboard’s data.
 To do this, follow these steps:

 • Go back to the Storage of the app and click on Clear Data.